 Used to manage expenses and income, today’s most popular software for business accounting is QuickBooks.
 With it, business owners can keep track of their company’s financial health.

 In California’s Mountain View area, Tom Prouix and Scott Cook created/founded Intuit in 1983.
 For individual financial management, their Quicken software was a success.
 Therefore, for small business owners, they decided to develop similar services.
 After some experimentation with early versions, Intuit had developed both “pro” and basic versions by 2000.
-Industry-specific versions were offered as of 2003.
+Industry-specific versions became available as of 2003.